Veykril/MuPanda/README.md

 # Mupanda

 Personal Syntax Theme based on [Panda-Syntax](https://www.github.com/tinkertrain/panda-syntax-vscode) for Visual Studio Code.
+The extension isn't on the marketplace, instead build it yourself or fetch a build artifact from [the actions tab](https://github.com/Veykril/MuPanda/actions).

+## How to build

+Install [Deno](https://deno.land/) and checkout the repo.
+Then run `deno run --allow-read --allow-write build.ts` followed by `vsce package`.

 ## General Color Info